Building a Topological Network from a Road Dataset | Using the TopologyBuilder

 6. Add a Snapper

 Add a Snapper to your workflow.
-We are going to use Segment Snapping.
-In order to find the appropriate value for Snapping Distance, it's handy to leverage the measure tool in the FME Data Inspector.
+We will be using Segment Snapping.
+To find the appropriate value for Snapping Distance, it's helpful to use the Measure tool in the FME Data Inspector.
 Set the Snapping Distance to 5.0 and Tolerance to Automatic.

 5.jpg